aborruso/flat_data_bash_example/README.md

 ## Thanks

-Thanks to Pierre-Olivier Simonard for [its Python way](https://github.com/pierrotsmnrd/flat_data_py_example) to do it.
+Thanks to Pierre-Olivier Simonard for [its inspirational Python way](https://github.com/pierrotsmnrd/flat_data_py_example) to do it.